Retail

 Why it matters

 Convenience-store fresh used to mean grim grab-and-go sandwiches.
-The new format is real kitchens with rotating LTOs, mobile ordering, and loyalty pricing — competing head-to-head with the fast-casual middle that ballooned post-pandemic.
+The new format offers real kitchens with rotating LTOs, mobile ordering, and loyalty pricing, competing head-to-head with the fast-casual middle that ballooned post-pandemic.

 Market impact